Complete Streets Design Guidelines!

 Denver’s is creating new street design guidelines!
 You can view the latest draft of the guidelines here.
 DOTI is anticipating releasing a final version in Fall 2020.

 As Denver changes and grows, there are more and more demands on our streets and transportation system.
-The Complete Street Design Guidelines are the guiding principals for the city's public right of way, detailing how we allocate space to transportation, utilities and other public infrastructure.
+The Complete Street Design Guidelines will be guiding principles for the city's public right of way, detailing how we allocate space to transportation, utilities and other public infrastructure.

-The process will continue with a formal update to the City’s Transportation Standards and Details, which will allow the city to apply the updated standards in new construction and future projects, in harmony with the guidelines.
+Creation of these guidelines involved input from representatives across City agencies and community stakeholders, including developers, advocates, freight operators, and neighborhood organizations.
+DOTI released the draft guidelines for public input in August; staff will review comments received and work to incorporate feedback into the final document.
+The final guidelines document will be followed by a formal update to the City’s Transportation Standards and Details, which will allow the city to apply the updated standards in new construction and future projects, in harmony with the guidelines.